Is HIPAA compliant file sharing possible with text messaging apps? It’s an important question.

 Not only is communicating with patients familiar and simple, but remote care options are also enabled, improving efficiency.

-Patients and physicians can share appointment details and even test results via voice, video or text – all while their data is protected in full compliance with HIPAA guidelines.
+Patients and physicians can share appointment details and even test results via voice, video or text - all while their sensitive data is protected in full compliance with HIPAA compliant texting apps.

 HIPAA Compliant Encrypted Sharing App from Central Data Storage

-Finding the right encrypted messaging solution is essential to keep your patients’ data safe and avoid HIPAA violations.
+Finding the right encrypted messaging solution is essential to keep your patients' secure communications and secure text messages to avoid HIPAA violations.

 With beyond military grade encryption and an intuitive, user-friendly interface, our HIPAA compliant file sharing solutions provide the greatest protection and experience for your staff and patients.